cncf/gitdm/TASK.md

 - Generate data for all time for a given project(s): `TASKS='unknown_contributors' ONLY='keylime tuf' ./affs/all_tasks.sh`.
 - Generate data for recent 3 months for all projects: `TASKS='unknown_contributors' ONLY='allprj' ./affs/all_tasks_recent.sh '3 months'`.
 - Generate data for new/first-time committers 2 months for Prometheus projects: `ONLY='prometheus' TASKS='unknown_committers' ./affs/all_tasks_new.sh '2 months'`.
-- Generate data for new/first-time contributors for the last 6 months for 'All CNCF' project: `ONLY='all' TASKS='unknown_contributors' ./affs/all_tasks_new.sh '6 months'`.
+- Generate data for new/first-time contributors for the last 6 months for 'All CNCF' project: `ONLY='allprj' TASKS='unknown_contributors' ./affs/all_tasks_new.sh '6 months'`.
 - Delete reporting pod: `helm delete devstats-prod-reports`.
 Use `devstats` URL for `prod` and `teststats` for `test`.
 - Go to `cncf/gitdm:src`: `wget https://devstats.cncf.io/backups/keylime_unknown_contributors.csv`
 - Go to `cncf/gitdm:src`: `wget https://teststats.cncf.io/backups/allprj_unknown_contributors_recent.csv`